RoryQo/Updating-Tech-and-Oil-Shock-Series/Tech Shock/README.md

-# Updating Coibion–Gorodnichenko Technology Shocks
+# Updating Coibion Gorodnichenko Technology Shocks

 This directory reconstructs and updates the **technology shock series** used in
 Coibion & Gorodnichenko (2012, JPE), *“What Can Survey Forecasts Tell Us about Information Rigidities?”*